Creates UI for json files created along their schemes.

 Forcing Chromium's Native Keystroke Handling

-If you want to force the native browser behavior for a given keystroke, use the native! directive as the command of a binding.
+directive as the command of a binding.
 This can be useful to enable the correct behavior in native input elements.
-If you apply the .native-key-bindings class to an element, all the keystrokes typically handled by the browser will be assigned the native! directive.
+If you apply the .native-key-bindings

 Tip: Components and input elements may not correctly handle backspace and arrow keys without forcing this behavior.
-If your backspace isn't working correctly inside of a component, add either the directive or the .native-key-bindings class.
+If your backspace isn't working correctly inside of a component, add either the directive or the .native-key-bindings

 Overloading Key Bindings

-Occasionally, it makes sense to layer multiple actions on top of the same key binding.
-An example of this is the snippets package.
-Snippets are inserted by typing a snippet prefix such as for and then pressing Tab.
+and then pressing Tab.
 Every time Tab is pressed, we want to execute code attempting to expand a snippet if one exists for the text preceding the cursor.
 If a snippet doesn't exist, we want Tab to actually insert whitespace.

-atom.commands refers to the global CommandRegistry instance where all commands are set and consequently picked up by the command palette.
+instance where all commands are set and consequently picked up by the command palette.

 When you are looking to bind new keys, it is often useful to use the Command Palette (Cmd+Shift+PCtrl+Shift+P) to discover what commands are being listened for in a given focus context.
-Commands are 'humanized' following a simple algorithm, so a command like editor:fold-current-row would appear as 'Editor: Fold Current Row'.
+Commands are 'humanized' following a simple algorithm, so a command like editor:fold-current-row

 A common question is, 'How do I make a single keybinding execute two or more commands?'
 There isn't any direct support for this in Atom, but it can be achieved by creating a custom command that performs the multiple actions you desire and then creating a keybinding for that command.
 For example, let's say I want to create a 'composed' command that performs a Select Line followed by Cut.
-You could add the following to your init.coffee:
+You could add the following to your init.coffee

 Always sunny dating.
-Then let's say we want to map this custom command to alt-ctrl-z, you could add the following to your keymap:
+Then let's say we want to map this custom command to alt-ctrl-z

 As is the case with CSS applying styles, when multiple bindings match for a single element, the conflict is resolved by choosing the most specific selector.
 If two matching selectors have the same specificity, the binding for the selector appearing later in the cascade takes precedence.

 Currently, there's no way to specify selector ordering within a single keymap, because JSON objects do not preserve order.
-We handle cases where selector ordering is critical by breaking the keymap into separate files, such as snippets-1.cson and snippets-2.cson.
+We handle cases where selector ordering is critical by breaking the keymap into separate files, such as snippets-1.cson

-If a keybinding should only apply to a specific grammar, you can limit bindings to that grammar using the data-grammar attribute on the atom-text-editor element:
+If a keybinding should only apply to a specific grammar, you can limit bindings to that grammar using the data-grammar

-While selectors can be applied to the entire editor by what grammar is associated with it, they cannot be applied to scopes defined within the grammar or to sub-elements of atom-text-editor.
+While selectors can be applied to the entire editor by what grammar is associated with it, they cannot be applied to scopes defined within the grammar or to sub-elements of atom-text-editor

 Removing Bindings

-When the keymap system encounters a binding with the unset! directive as its command, it will treat the current element as if it had no key bindings matching the current keystroke sequence and continue searching from its parent.
-For example, the following code removes the keybinding for a in the Tree View, which is normally used to trigger the tree-view:add-file command:
+directive as its command, it will treat the current element as if it had no key bindings matching the current keystroke sequence and continue searching from its parent.
+For example, the following code removes the keybinding for a

-But if some element above the Tree View had a keybinding for a, that keybinding would still execute even when the focus is inside the Tree View.
+, that keybinding would still execute even when the focus is inside the Tree View.

-When the keymap system encounters a binding with the abort! directive as its command, it will stop searching for a keybinding.
+directive as its command, it will stop searching for a keybinding.
 For example, the following code removes the keybinding for Cmd+OCtrl+O when the selection is inside an editor pane:

 But if you click inside the Tree View and press Cmd+OCtrl+O, it will work.